DataBiosphere/terra-examples/ml-notebooks/image_classification/terra_workspace_description.md

 The [PatchCamelyon benchmark](https://www.tensorflow.org/datasets/catalog/patch_camelyon) consists of 327.680 color images (96 x 96px) extracted from histopathologic scans of lymph node sections.
 Each image is annotated with a binary label indicating presence of metastatic tissue.

 The examples use Keras, specifically one of Keras' prebuilt model architectures, [Xception](https://keras.io/api/applications/xception/).
-The training does [_transfer learning_](https://en.wikipedia.org/wiki/Transfer_learning) , bootstrapping from model weights trained on the ['imagenet'](https://en.wikipedia.org/wiki/ImageNet) dataset.
+The training does [_transfer learning_](https://en.wikipedia.org/wiki/Transfer_learning), bootstrapping from model weights trained on the ['imagenet'](https://en.wikipedia.org/wiki/ImageNet) dataset.

 ## About the example notebooks

 ### 'Setup' notebook

-Run the **00_pcam_setup** notebook first.
+You'll need to run the **00_pcam_setup** notebook first, for all notebooks except the **01_keras_pcam** notebook.

 ### In-notebook training example

 The  **01_keras** notebook shows in-notebook model training (rather than calling out to a cloud service to do the training).

 It works on all notebook platforms without requiring access to [Vertex AI]((https://cloud.google.com/vertex-ai), or any other Google Cloud Platform (GCP) services aside from Cloud Storage (GCS).
-They show how to build a Keras image classification model, and how to do _transfer learning_.
+It shows how to build a Keras image classification model, and how to do _transfer learning_.

-Given the size of the Debug dataset and model architecture, this example requires a 2-core notebook VM, and the notebook should use an attached GPU to run in a reasonable time frame.
+Given the size of the dataset and model architecture, this example requires a 2-core notebook VM, and the notebook should use an attached GPU to run in a reasonable time frame.

 You can use the default GATK image customized to use 2 CPUs and 1 GPU.
 The default NVIDIA Tesla T4 is fine.